 What is available?

 Or you might want to organise a Gap Year yourself.
-It will take a bit more planning and organisation, so make sure to carry out all the fundamental research into the costs as well as advice on safety, what insurance cover you will need to consider and additional checks.
+It will take a bit more planning and organisation, so make sure to carry out all the fundamental research into the costs as well as safety advice, what insurance cover you will need to consider and additional checks.

 Gap Year Ideas: Need some inspiration?